MaxLeiter/sortablejs-vue3/README.md

 ```

 4. The `list` and `item-key` props are necessary.
 The `options` prop is an object that can contain any SortableJS option.
 You can find a full list of them here: https://github.com/SortableJS/Sortable#options

+5. The `tag` prop is an optional prop, it's the HTML node type of the element that creates an outer element for the included slot. the default value is `div`

 ### Events
 You can listen to Sortable events by adding the listeners to the `Sortable` component.
 For example: